Collapsing Clay, Weary Tears, and the Potter's Hand

 I don’t know who out there is hurting, and I don't know if this devotional will help.
 But I do know this: God laid it on my heart to write these words for someone today.

 And here’s the cosmic plot twist: our Potter never steps away from the wheel.
 Ever.
-While the clay spins and wobbles and threatens to collapse, God's hands remain steady, and He gently wipes away any weary tears.
+While the clay spins and wobbles and threatens to collapse, God's hands remain steady as He gently wipes away the weary tears.
 He understands your whys, your worries, and those lingering questions that circle your mind at 2 a.m.
 Your pain rests in the Potter’s hands like an unfinished vessel waiting to be shaped with grace and mercy.

 When you think no one notices the raw, bone-deep ache lodged in your chest, don’t believe that lie.
 Jesus feels your heartache.
 He hears those moans and groans masquerading as prayers.
 Even when you feel misshapen, brittle, or stuck spinning on the Potter’s wheel, remember this: His hands never abandon the work He is doing in your life.
 Never.
 “The Lord is near to the brokenhearted and saves those who are crushed in spirit” (Psalm 34:18 NIV).